The Truth About Selling Businesses That They Don't Tell You

 Legal & accounting fees can leave you seriously out of pocket

 Many of the questions your potential buyers raise will need to be answered by your accountant.
 Of your accountants needs to spend several hours on this work and they'll expect to charge you for their time.
 This is not covered under your usual accountancy charges.

 But the largest bill is likely to come from the lawyer.

 It's never a good idea to enter into the sale of a business without taking proper legal advice.
 This advice, together with the time to draft the contract of sale, can cost many, many thousands of pounds.
 To give you an indication, on a recent £2m sale, a vendor spent in excess of £20,000 for the drafting of the Heads of Terms, the Sale & Purchase Agreement, the Shareholders Agreement, and the Personal Guarantee (to cover the deferred payments).
 For another sale, a simpler one at £500K, the total legal fees came in at over £8,000.

 Buyers don't care for your valuation

 No matter who valued your business, buyers don't give a damn.
 They will come to their own conclusions about value and their value will likely be a lot different to valuations you've had from business brokers and the like.

-It is difficult to over-emphasise how different buyers' valuations can be.
+It is difficult to exaggerate how different buyers' valuations can be.

 Two recent examples I have from people who contacted me for advice recently:

 A lady who owns a care business got three valuations from different brokers and the valuations ranged between £500K and £700K.
 After one year of her business being on the market she had received 20 enquiries and only two offers for her business.
 Both offers were for less than £50,000.